sodalabsio/soda_replicator/README.md

   + Comment on your pull request.

-+ Restores the environment (renv.lock / requirements.txt).
-+ Reads Checklist.md for outstanding tasks.
-+ Lints code for style and reproducibility.
-+ Comments results on your pull request.

 ### 7. Create Final Replication Package for Submission

 7.1 Follow [guidelines](https://github.com/AEADataEditor/replication-template) from AEA Data editor.